 All visitors are required to register in the front office before being allowed access to school grounds.
 A staff member, usually the principal, will accompany you while visiting classrooms.
 Visitors may be asked to leave by school officials if there appears to be interference with the peaceful conduct of the school’s educational activities.
 Section 627.7 of the California Penal Code makes it a misdemeanor to fail or refuse to leave the school grounds promptly after the principal or principal’s designee or school security officer requests it.
 All visitors are asked to wear a badge obtained from the office when on school grounds.
 These regulations were enacted for the protection of students.

 We appreciate each and every one of our volunteers.
 The Turtle Rock parking spaces are designated for staff only.
 We have staff that arrive throughout the day and need a parking spot.
-We ask you to please park on the street when you are visiting or volunteering.
+We ask you to please park on the street or in a spot marked visitor when you are visiting or volunteering.

 iusd board of education